DataDog/hiring-engineers/answers.md

 ## Visualizing Data
 Utilize the Datadog API to create a Timeboard that contains:
 * Your custom metric scoped over your host.
+[Answer](/images/timeboard_mymetric.png)
 * Any metric from the Integration on your Database with the anomaly function applied.
+[Answer](/images/timeboard_anomaly.png)
-* Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+* Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.
+[Answer](/images/timeboard_mymetric_rollup.png)

 Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.